drupalprojects/packaging/README.txt

 Defining your own strategy
 ==========================

+An example of a module that creates a new packaging strategy, packaging_test.module, may be found in the tests subdirectory.
+Use this working example as a guide when writing your own module.
+Here are the minimum necessary steps:

-1) Create a new module.
+1) Create a new module for your strategy.
-2) Module should contain a subclass PackagingStrategy.
+2) Module must implement two hooks:
+   a) hook_test_ctools_plugin_directory() - indicates where your module's
+      plugings can be found.
+Typically this would be in a subdirectory under your module's main directory.
+   b) hook_packaging_strategy() - declares the strategy name(s) and handler
+      class(es) for any packaging strategies implemented by your module.
+3) Create an include file in your plugin directory with defines a subclass of PackagingStrategy.
-3) Implement the packageProducts() function in your subclass.
+4) Implement the packageProducts() function in your subclass.
-4) Register your strategy using hook_packaging_strategy().
 5) In the module that uses strategies (e.g. Ubercart or Commerce), set up a rule to select your strategy under the appropriate conditions.